What is Trekking? Why and How to Trek in Nepal?

 How much does it cost to trek in Nepal?

-Nepal is rated as one of the cheapest destinations for bag packers.
+Nepal is rated as one of the cheapest destinations for backpackers.
 The cost of trekking in Nepal depends solely on your itinerary and the need for luxury.
-On average, per day trekking cost in Nepal will be around $30 to $50 per person for food and accommodation.
-The food at higher altitudes costs around $6-$10 per meal and the cost of the room is $5 per night on average.
+On average, per daily trekking cost in Nepal will be around $30 to $50 per person for food and accommodation.
+The food at higher altitudes costs around $6-$10 per meal, and the cost of the room is $5 per night on average.

 Conclusion: